iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 ffmpeg -i SineWave.wav -vn -lavfi showspectrumpic=s=1280x480 SineWave.wav.png
 ```

-Open up the spectogram. you should just see a line.
+Open up the spectrogram. you should just see a line.
 That's because sine waves only have one frequency!

 Now, let's create a sine wave file with some dropped samples.